-- 1. Open the phone and press the OK key 💌 MENU. - 2.
-Press IB Contacts. - 3.
-Press Bur My Name Card. - Press the OK key EDIT to enter your personal Contact information. - Use the Directional key to scroll to the information you want to enter. - Enter your information as necessary, then press the OK key SAVE.
+- 2. Press Contacts. - 3.
+Press My Name Card. - 4.
+Press [EDIT] to enter your personal Contact information. - 5.
+Use the Directional Key to scroll to the information you want to enter. - Enter your information as necessary, then press @ [SAVE].

-NOTE Press the Right Select key Send to send your name card.
+NOTE Press the Right Soft Key [Send] to send your name card.

-SHORTCUT From standby mode, pressing the Left Select key is a shortcut to Messaging.
+Shortcut From standby mode, pressing the Left Soft Key ☐ is a shortcut to Messaging.